Arooba-Akhtar/Arooba-Akhtar/README.md

-- 👋 Hi, I’m @Arooba-Akhtar
-- 👀 I’m interested in ...game decelopment
-- 🌱 I’m currently learning ...fluttet
+Hi I am Arooba Akhtar!
+I’m interested in game development and currently learning flutter.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...aroobaakhtar13@gmail.com
+- 📫 aroobaakhtar13@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Arooba-Akhtar/Arooba-Akhtar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.